santteegt/pleuston/README.md

 ## Storage Providers

-As af right now, _pleuston_ requires asset files to be stored in Azure Cloud Storage before registering them through the UI.
+As of right now, _pleuston_ requires asset files to be stored in Azure Cloud Storage before registering them through the UI.
 For more convenience we will integrate connections to various cloud storage providers.

 <img width="584" alt="screen shot 2018-10-18 at 12 48 53" src="https://user-images.githubusercontent.com/90316/47149555-33472380-d2d4-11e8-982d-7f815c7499e9.png" />